vgwb/Antura_arabic/docs/Modules/PlayerProfile.md

 At runtime, creation, deletion, and selection of player profiles is performed in the Home (`_Start`) scene through the **Profile Selector**.

-## Journey position

-The Journey position is defined as a hierarchical structure, made of Stages, Learning Blocks, and Play Sessions.

-* **Stages** define overall learning goals.
-Each stage is assigned to a specific Map.
-* **Learning Blocks** define general learning requirements for a set of play sessions.
-* **Play Sessions** define single play instances, composed of several minigames and a result.
-A Play Session may be considered an **Assessment**, in this case the value is always 100.

-Each is defined by a sequential integer value.
-A combination of three values identifies a single playing session, which is referred to as **Journey Position**.

-A Journey Position is thus identified by a the sequence **X.Y.Z** where X is the Stage, Y the Learning Block, and Z the Play Session.

 ## Refactoring Notes